 Under the DG vs.\ adic analogy of Remark \ref{rem:317}, this corresponds to an adic ring $A$ with a nilpotent defining ideal $\a$.
 If $A$ is regular, then it cannot have nonzero nilpotent elements.
 Therefore $\a = 0$ here, and $A \to \bar{A}$ is bijective. \end{rem}

-\begin{exa} Take a field $\K$, and let $A := \K[t]$, a polynomial ring in a variable $t$ of degree $-2$.
-We view $A$ as a DG ring with zero differential, so $\opn{H}(A) \cong A$, and it is cohomologically noetherian.
+\begin{exa} Take a field $\K$, and let $A := \K[t]$, the polynomial ring in a variable $t$ of degree $-2$.
+We view $A$ as a DG ring with zero differential, so $\opn{H}(A) \cong A$, and it is cohomologically noetherian, but not cohomologically bounded below.
 The DG ring homomorphism $\K \to A$ is cohomologically pseudo-finite.
 Hence the DG $A$-module $R := \opn{Hom}_{\K}(A, \K)$ is dualizing.
-This DG module is not bounded below.
+This DG module is not bounded above.

 Note that here $\bar{A} \cong \K$ is a perfect DG $A$-module.
 To show this, we shall produce a finite semi-free resolution of $\bar{A}$.
 The DG module $A^{\leq -2}$, which is both the stupid and the smart truncation of $A$ at $-2$, is free, since $A^{\leq -2} \cong A[2]$ as DG $A$-modules.
 Let $\phi : A^{\leq -2} \to A$ be the inclusion, and let $P := \opn{cone}(\phi)$.
 There is an obvious quasi-isomorphism $P \to \bar{A}$.